Contact Us Today (424) 372-3112

 California Penal Code 261 PC describes the serious felony sex crime of rape as using force, fear, threats, or fraud to have non-consensual sexual intercourse with another person that is not their spouse.

-If convicted PC 261 felony rape, it's punishable by up to eight years in a California state prison and there is also a mandatory requirement for sex offender registration for life.
+If convicted of PC 261 felony rape, it's punishable by up to eight years in a California state prison, and there is also a mandatory requirement for sex offender registration for life.

 Rape Laws in California – Penal Code 261 PC